 Nutritional information doesn't include optional sour cream.

 This recipe was created by Kalyn and Jake with inspiration from Layered Mexican Casserole with Chicken, Green Chiles, Pinto Beans, and Cheese.

 Amount Per Serving: Calories: 472Total Fat: 26gSaturated Fat: 13gTrans Fat: 0gUnsaturated Fat: 10gCholesterol: 174mgSodium: 622mgCarbohydrates: 23gFiber: 6gSugar: 8gProtein: 38g

 Nutrition information is automatically calculated by the Recipe Plug-In I am using.
 I am not a nutritionist and cannot guarantee 100% accuracy, since many variables affect those calculations.

 Low-Carb Diet / Low-Glycemic Diet / South Beach Diet Suggestions:

-ingredients like green chiles, lean beef, black beans, and tomatoes.
-Remember that beans are a limited food, and that it’s important to use lean beef (less than 10% fat) and low-fat cheese if you’re making this for South Beach.
+Mexican Casserole with Beef, Beans, and Chiles is loaded with low-glycemic ingredients like green chiles, lean beef, black beans, and tomatoes.
+Remember that beans are a limited food, and that it’s important to use lean beef (less than 10% fat) and low-fat cheese if you’re making this for the original South Beach.
 The Green Chile Enchilada sauce does have a very small amount of modified corn starch, but using that ingredient only adds 2 carbs per serving to this dish, so I consider this to be suitable for any phase of the South Beach Diet.
-If you’d like to make a version that’s lower in carb, skip the beans and use more beef.
+If you’d like to make a version that’s lower in carbs, skip the beans and double the amount of ground beef.